yogo1212/utftp/README.md

 - doesn't accidentally send its log output on a UDP socket
 - allows using symlinks in some way (because they can be quite useful)
 - doesn't mangle file names
-- allow finer grained control over receiving files (max. file size, don't overwrite, don't create)
+- allows finer grained control over receiving files (max. file size, don't overwrite, don't create)